HOPLAB-LBP/hoplab-wiki/docs/research/fmri/analysis/fmri-setup-env.md

 For more specific issues, consult tool documentation or seek help on [NeuroStars](https://neurostars.org/).

 Remember, setting up an fMRI analysis environment can be complex.
 Take your time, and don't hesitate to ask for help when needed.
 Good luck with your research!

+---

+Now you’re ready to proceed **convert your data into BIDS format**.
+See the next guide for instructions on setting up your BIDS folder. [--> BIDS conversion](fmri-bids-conversion.md)